thomas-coudrat/toolbx_vs/README.md

 Managing a VS on a cluster is easier with toolbx_vs than with ICM's interface.
 This set of tools were created for VS experiments performed by Thomas Coudrat during his PhD.
 Features were added as needed for the study.
-The scripts don't provide all functionalities available by ICM docking software.
+The scripts don't provide access to all VS functionalities available from the ICM docking software.

 ## Contributions
 Feel free to create an issue or submit a pull request.
 You can also contact me